Birth through the first year

 Now, we have talked about the positive ingredients in a parent/child relationship during the first six months, but we have not talked about some of the potential problems inherent in being a parent, guardian or caretaker of your child (your most precious asset).
 So, let us briefly do that.

-At this point, even though RAM Time should become practically automatic, we have not talked about morality – the reason for that is that the art of you and your child getting to know each other is the primary concern at this stage.
-Unless your little one gains trust and confidence in you, she will be inclined to stray from the straight and narrow at the faintest tremor of immorality: that is why RAM Time is so important, but don’t worry, we will get there.
+At this point, even though RAM Time should become practically automatic (you’ll know when), we have not talked about morality – the reason for that is that the art of you and your child getting to know each other is the primary concern at this stage.
+Unless your Little One gains trust and confidence in you, she will be inclined to stray from the straight and narrow at the faintest tremor of immorality: that is why RAM Time is so important, but don’t worry, we’ll get there.
 Meanwhile, a point of interest: the child could have been aborted; such was not the case.
 Either because of morality, reason, or fear, the child is a presence in our lives; which means, the first hurdle is behind us.
 No need to linger with that fact, it simply means that now we have an obligation to secure a human life and provide her the opportunity to be an independent and productive member of our world.

-The second item on our agenda is for us to understand that we do not own our children.
+The second item on our agenda is for us to understand that we don’t own our children.
 We are simply caretakers entrusted to guide and help develop a fledgling newcomer into a polished adult: one who will further enrich our society and become a positive force in the advancement of our kind (homo sapiens).
-A polished adult is defined as a productive person, one who respects himself and others, as well as his property and that of others.
+A polished adult is defined as a productive person: one who respects himself and others, as well as his property and that of others.